iapsoecs/iapsoecs.github.io/_posts/2022-06-30-postdoc-seatlle.md

 Major duties include:
-?
-Utilize observational data from a combination of ship-based sampling, moorings, and autonomous instruments to skill test model output on multiple timeframes.
+- Utilize observational data from a combination of ship-based sampling, moorings, and autonomous instruments to skill test model output on multiple timeframes.
-?
-Assist in the development of model products used to support NOAA Fisheries management.
+- Assist in the development of model products used to support NOAA Fisheries management.
-?
-Lead and contribute to publications in peer-reviewed journals, presenting at scientific conferences, participating in proposal writings.
+- Lead and contribute to publications in peer-reviewed journals, presenting at scientific conferences, participating in proposal writings.
-?
-Document progress on tasks and communicate progress regularly with other team members and leadership.
+- Document progress on tasks and communicate progress regularly with other team members and leadership.

-The impact of CICOES?s environmental research is felt by communities all over the world, and a broad variety of perspectives and life experiences is essential to the success of this research.
+The impact of CICOES's environmental research is felt by communities all over the world, and a broad variety of perspectives and life experiences is essential to the success of this research.
 We encourage candidates from groups historically and currently underrepresented in this field to apply.